 If you’d prefer to stay closer to town, there are a few hotels and some quaint bed and breakfasts in Beaufort, NC that would be the perfect home base for your beach getaway.

 Don’t forget…camping is always an option!
-There are several campgrounds surrounding Beaufort and the Crystal Coast, and we’d recommend Cape Lookout National Seashore, Shackleford Banks or Hammocks Beach State Park.
+There are several campgrounds surrounding Beaufort and the Crystal Coast, and we’d recommend Cape Lookout National Seashore, Shackleford Banks or Hammocks Beach State Park, which are all featured in Off the Eaten Path’s best tent camping in NC guide.

 Now that you know where you’re going and you have some ideas of where to stay, let’s talk about the best things to do in Beaufort NC and beyond!